 “You well know with what zeal we have always encouraged and supported all efforts for the reunion of Christendom, without departing from the ancient foundation of our One Orthodox Church ...
 For many years we have met innumerable non-Orthodox Christians in the United States and Canada who were attracted by our Orthodox Faith, but could not find a congenial home in the spiritual world of Eastern Christendom ...
 It occurred to us that the use of a Western Rite in the Orthodox Church in America might serve the double purpose of facilitating the conversion of groups of non-Orthodox Western Christians to the Church, and of indicating in the simplest and most direct manner to all concerned with Christian union the true basis on which the Orthodox Church is prepared and is able to consider the reunion of Christendom”.

 It appears that Metropolitan Antony originally saw this new Western Rite work amongst the Syrian Orthodox as somewhat analogous to the Melkite Greek Catholic Church in his native Middle East.
-Hence, he viewed Western Rite Orthodoxy as “Uniatism” in the positive sense possible – as the voluntary reunion of separated Christians with the Orthodox Church, and as an enrichment of the Orthodox Church itself with a different, yet complementary, liturgical tradition.
-Metropolitan Antony reason that, if the Orthodox Church claims to be the Catholic Church of the Creed, such a policy is not only possible but also necessary to the Church’s mission:
+Hence, he viewed Western Rite Orthodoxy as “Uniatism” in the most positive sense possible – as the voluntary reunion of separated Christians with the Orthodox Church, and as an enrichment of the Orthodox Church itself with a different, yet complementary, liturgical tradition.
+Metropolitan Antony reasoned that, if the Orthodox Church claims to be the Catholic Church of the Creed, such a policy is not only possible but also necessary to the Church’s mission:

 “This is not, of course, a new phenomena in the religious world.
 The Roman Catholic Church claims to be the whole Catholic Church and long ago permitted Eastern Orthodox to accept the Papal authority while retaining their Eastern Orthodox rites.
 Our Melkite brethren are Syrian examples of the policy.
 We Orthodox teach that we are the one, holy, Catholic Church.
 We must not then force the whole world to become Eastern in order to be saved!
 The faith must be one, and Orthodox, but its expression has always been suited to the races and nations which accepted Christ” ...

-Metropolitan Antony, while seeing in this new movement great potential for Orthodox mission in North America, was nonetheless realistic, as he cautioned that “we must not expect immediate results on a massive scale.
+Metropolitan Antony, while seeing in this new movement great potential for the Orthodox mission in North America, was nonetheless realistic, as he cautioned that “we must not expect immediate results on a massive scale.
 This program is simply to prepare us for possibilities, and to inform others that we are hospitably disposed ...”

 Metropolitan Antony was well aware that the Western Rite was “a work for specialists”.
 The new Western Rite usage of the Archdiocese was to be guided by “a Commission of Orthodox Theologians,” an advisory committee of qualified clerics or laymen to advise the Metropolitan and determine “the mode of reception of groups desiring to employ the Western Rite, and the character of the rites to be used, as well as the authorization of official liturgical texts.”

 The first WRV Commission, convened by Metropolitan Antony in 1958, was composed of Fathers Paul Schneirla, Stephen Upson, Alexander Schmemann and John Meyendorff.
 Schneirla, Schmemann and Meyendorff in particular had observed Western Rite Orthodox directly in France, as it had been approved in the Russian Ukase of 1936.
 Schneirla recalls Schmemann’s work in particular as being key, as he was familiar with the Liturgical Movement within the Roman Catholic and Anglican communions.
-Schmemann was particularly instrumental in joining together the separate Rites of Initiation of the Rituale Romanum – Baptism, Confirmation and First Holy Communion – into one unified rite, according to the Orthodox understanding.37
+Schmemann was particularly instrumental in joining together the separate Rites of Initiation of the Rituale Romanum – Baptism, Confirmation and First Holy Communion – into one unified rite, according to the Orthodox understanding.

 In January of 1962, the official Western Rite Directory was issued, “establishing liturgical usages and customs and discipline,” drawing on principles gleaned from the 1904 Moscow Synodal response to Saint Tikhon, the authorization of Western Rite offices by Antiochian Metropolitan Gerassimos (Messarah) of Beirut, and the 1932 Russian Ukase of Russian Metropolitan Sergius.